Biscuit tin

 Biscuit tins are utilitarian or decorative containers used to package and sell biscuits (such as those served during tea) and some confectionery.
-Invented by Huntley & Palmers in 1831, they are commonly found in households in Great Britain, Ireland, and Commonwealth countries, but also in continental Europe and French Canada.
+Invented by Huntley & Palmers in 1831, they are commonly found in households in United Kingdom, Ireland, and Commonwealth countries, but also in continental Europe and French Canada.
 Popularity in the United States and English Canada spread later in the 20th century.
 Over 60% of UK households own a biscuit tin.

 Because of their attractive appearance, biscuit tins have often been used by charities and by some visitor attractions as fundraising devices since many customers will happily pay more for a tin of biscuits than it is worth.

 History

 Biscuit tins are steel cans made of tin plate.
 This consists of steel sheets thinly coated with tin.
 The sheets are then bent to shape.
 By about 1850, Great Britain had become the dominant world supplier of tin plate, through a combination of technical innovation and political control over most of the suppliers of tin ore.
 Biscuit tin manufacture was a small but prestigious part of the vast industry of tin plate production, which saw a huge increase in demand in the 19th century was directly related to the growing industrialisation of food production, by increasingly sophisticated methods of preservation and the requirements made by changing methods of distribution.

 The British biscuit tin came about when the Licensed Grocer's Act 1861 allowed groceries to be individually packaged and sold.
 Coinciding with the removal of the duty on paper for printed labels, printing directly on to tinplate became common.
 The new process of offset lithography, patented in 1877, allowed multicoloured designs to be printed onto elaborately shaped tins.